English Church Architecture.

-This is an exceptionally ornate church in Baroque style (seen above from the northeast), constructed after the Baroque had gone distinctly out of fashion.
-Believed to be the work of the great James Gibbs (1682 - 1754), it was erected in 1732-5, a decade after his St. Martin's-in-the-Fields and fifteen years after Lord Burlington and Colen Campbell had begun to popularize the Palladian style.
+This is a large and exceptionally ornate church in Baroque style, in an entirely rural position.
+Believed to be the work of the James Gibbs, it was erected in 1732-5, a decade after his St. Martin's-in-the-Fields and fifteen years after Lord Burlington and Colen Campbell had begun to popularize the Palladian style.
 However, Gibbs was a Tory, and a Roman Catholic to boot.
 Standing outside the Whig establishment, he remained true to the old style, right up until his death.

-St Michael's Church was built at the expense of the widow of the 1st Lord Foley (of the first creation), who died in 1733, and was later enriched by her son, the 2nd Lord, around 1747.
+St Michael's Church (shown above from the north and at the foot of the page from the southwest, photographed in the later afternoon sun) was built at the expense of the widow of the 1st Lord Foley (of the first creation), who died in 1733, and was later enriched by her son, the 2nd Lord, around 1747.
 The east end rests on the western foundations of Witley Court, the family's principal residence and one of the great houses of England before a fire in 1937 reduced it to the impressive ruin for which English Heritage have assumed responsibility today.
 Gibb's church consists of what is virtually a single cell, albeit with the western bay divided off internally to provide a lobby and two stairwells for the western galleries and organ loft.
 The E. end has just a very shallow rectangular projection for the sanctuary and small N. and S. transepts immediately in front, to widen the area before the communion rail and give the interior perspective additional grandeur.
 The building is entered through the W. door, beneath an open porch with a surmounting pediment supported on Tuscan columns.
-(See the photograph of the W. front, left.)
 The tower is formed of a square lower section with rusticated quoins and a clock face on each side, and a little octagonal lantern above, pierced by round-headed open arches and topped by a gilded dome.
 There are three round-headed windows with keystones above the porch and little segmental-arched windows either side.
-The church is lit from the north and south by five round-arched windows, of which the central three, lighting the nave, and the easternmost, lighting the sanctuary, are themselves set in blank round-headed arches, with keystones to each and dripstones over the blank arches, linked by string courses at the springing level.
+The church is lit from the north and south by five round-arched windows, of which the central three, lighting the nave, and the easternmost, lighting the sanctuary, are themselves set in blank round-headed arches, with keystones to each, and dripstones linked by string courses at the springing level.
 The composition is united by an openwork balustrade above.
-However, the present external appearance of the building is not entirely as Gibbs intended it since, according to Pevsner, it was originally constructed largely of exposed brick, with stone for the dressings only, and it was given its existing ashlar facing by Samuel Whitfield Daukes (1811-80), the architect of St. Saviour's, Tetbury (Gloucestershire).
+However, the present external appearance of the building is not entirely as Gibbs intended it since, according to Pevsner (The Buildings of England: Worcestershire, Harmondsworth, Penguin, 1968, p.
+171), it was originally constructed largely of exposed brick, with stone for the dressings only, and it was given its existing ashlar facing by Samuel Whitfield Daukes (1811-80), the architect of St. Saviour's, Tetbury (Gloucestershire).